 By the time software is implemented per a formal requirements document, the actual requirements may have changed.
 With user stories, anyone should be able to contribute to the user story backlog at any time.
 This could be a developer raising issues on technical debt, the client requesting a new feature, or a tester who has noticed a UX issue.
 The backlog is a collaborative effort and therefore ensures the work being done aligns with the customers needs.

 While similar in nature, user stories and requirements are quite different, and they involve a different approach to working and building software.
-Agile teams tend to use user stories more often than requirements as they allow flexibility and collaboration, whereas waterfall teams use requirements and requirements docs to spec out the finer details ahead of time.
+Agile teams tend to use user stories more often than requirements as they allow flexibility and collaboration, whereas waterfall teams use requirements and requirements docs to specify the finer details ahead of time.